-Many people do not care about this, though, and are just selling the car when these problems start to appear.
-This is why you should check through this list before buying a new car to find any of these problems before buying it.
+Many people do not care about this, though, and just sell their car when these problems start to appear.
+This is why you should check through this list before buying a new car – to find any of these problems before you commit to a purchase.

 Here is a more detailed list of the 15 most common car problems and issues you may notice when owning a car.